mweastwood/TTCal.jl/README.md

 With this calibration, TTCal will solve for one complex gain per antenna polarization per frequency channel.
 TTCal assumes that the measurement set contains all baselines for a single integrations (multiple frequency channels are allowed though).
+TTCal uses the iterative routine describe by Mitchell et al. 2008 to solve for the complex gains.

 For example, to calibrate a standard OVRO LWA dataset:
 ```
 ttcal.jl bandpass --input data.ms --output calibration.ttb --sources sources.json
 ttcal.jl applycal --input data.ms --calibration calibration.ttb
 ```
+See the "Sky Models" section for an example `sources.json` file.
 For a list of all available options, run:
 ```
 ttcal.jl bandpass
 ```

-Sometimes a calibration can fail because bad antenna is poisoning the calibration.
+Sometimes a calibration can fail because a bad antenna is poisoning the calibration.
 Casa, for example, attempts to flag misbehaving antennas during calibration.
 TTCal offers the `diagnose` function, which will attempt to divine which antennas might need to be flagged.
+This is very experimental.
 ```
 ttcal.jl diagnose --calibration calibration.ttb
 ```